 Does SWS need donations to make this work?
 We are asking for help making sure that each of the homeless veterans that move into Piquette Square has all the household items they need.
 We are also enlisting partners to ensure that the veterans have access to the supportive services they need.

 Is Southwest Solutions charging rent?
 Where will the veterans get the money to pay rent?
 Yes, rents for the units have been set in accordance with the funding streams for the building.
 The Michigan State Housing Development Authority has committed 150 vouchers for rent, so that a veteran will only have to pay out of pocket rent according to income and ability to pay.
-Tenants will pay the lesser of 30% of their total annual income or a $50 minimum tenant rental portion as determined by MSHDA.
+Tenants will pay 30% of their total annual income or a $50 minimum tenant rental portion as determined by MSHDA.

 I thought Southwest Solutions worked only in Southwest Detroit?
 Why is this project located near Midtown?
 While we have worked for many years in southwest Detroit, Southwest Solutions’ core purpose is to build strong and healthy communities within the City of Detroit irrespective of boundaries.
 Piquette Square’s proximity to the various veterans programs, most notably the John Dingell V. A. Hospital in the medical center, makes this an ideal location for the veterans.